Lekvwa/Lekvwa/README.md

 - 👋 Hi, I’m @Lekvwa
 - 👀 I’m interested in ...
-FPS
+FPS and Rail Transits
 - 🌱 I’m currently learning ...
-Russian and Ukrainian
+Ukrainian and Cantonese
 - 💞️ I’m looking to collaborate on ...
 (N/A)
 - 📫 How to reach me ...
 Twitter-@Lekvwa